realworldocaml/book/en/json.md

 OCaml libraries provide several techniques for data serialization depending on what your problem is.

-We'll start by using the popular and simple JSON data format, and then look at other serialization formats later in in the book.
+We'll start by using the popular and simple JSON data format and then look at other serialization formats later in the book.
 This chapter introduces you to a couple of new techniques that glue together the basic ideas from Part I of the book by using:

 * _polymorphic variants_ to write more extensible libraries and protocols (but